Charity Education International ( CEI) & UttarBangla University College (UUC)

 Also known as Uttar Bangla College, UttarBangla University College (UUC) was established in July 1994, with the sole objective of serving the educational needs of students in general, and of poor students, with a focus on female students, in particular.
-Given the committed leadership from the founders of UBC, the institution has continued to make rapid progress.
+Thanks to the committed leadership from the founders of UBC, the institution has continued to make steady progress.

 Initially, it started teaching only Higher Secondary courses (A-level equiv.) in Arts, Commerce and Science (under Rajshahi Education Board), but within a period of ten years, the college made two major moves: